stong3/sihnpy/docs/1.fingerprinting/fp_intro.md

 The fingerprinting module currently expects two text files per participants: one text file per modality used for fingerprinting.
 It also expects at spreadsheet imported into Python (i.e., `pandas.DataFrame`) with the IDs of the participants.

+Since `v0.4`, the fingerprinting module also accepts a long-format spreadsheet where each row represents a participant visit and each column is the value of interest in a cortical region.
+The `pandas.DataFrame` **must** have either a variable identifying the different visits OR you must supply two `DataFrame`s where each has a data for a specific visit.
+The functions are different from the matrix-input functions (refer to the {ref}`tutorial <1.fingerprinting/fp_tab_module:Fingerprinting analysis - Tabular data: Step-by-step>` for more information).

 ## Use cases and limitations

 Generally, the conditions to use **fingerprinting** are: